 The Washington Metro Area's Premier Contemporary Dance Company

-Helen brings 35 years of leadership experience in development, public policy, grassroots advocacy, governance, communications/PR, operations, and finance to high-profile organizations from the corporate, nonprofit and public sectors.
+Helen brings more than 35 years of leadership experience in development, public policy, grassroots advocacy, governance, communications/PR, operations, and finance to high-profile organizations from the nonprofit sector.

 As Senior Director, National Cable & Telecommunications Association (trade association), Helen produced 12 national consumer campaigns migrating from traditional print assets to digital distribution and promotion platforms.
 Helen produced more than 90 original cable programming and Hollywood film studio premieres for national news outlets, legislators, regulators and other administration officials.
 Other notables included the development and negotiation of the cable industry’s successful adoption of the industry’s voluntary TV Ratings System used in conjunction with V-chip technology.
 Helen also produced ten TV Critics Association – LA Press tours representing 22+ cable programming companies per tour.

 As On-air Talent, Helen produced two-weekend radio programs for Classic Rock 94.7 a CBS radio affiliate from 2006 to 2008.
 She served as Deputy Executive Director, Cable in the Classroom (CIC) where she led the development and distribution of education curriculum materials for the K-12 classroom.